SohamA2002/Jenkins-Installation/README.md

 # Jenkins-Installation

+1. Enable Instance with AWS and connect to instance via ssh or connect instance.

-2. Installation of Java and Jenkins
+3. Installation of Java and Jenkins
 * First, update the default Ubuntu packages lists for upgrades with the following command:
 ```bash
 sudo apt-get update